Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ### !end-callout

+If a prompt for payment information appears after clicking the Deploy Web Service button, we can dismiss the popup and then double check that the `Instance Type` selection is set to `Free`.
+By default, one of the paid tiers is selected, and we'll be prompted for payment information unless we change the setting.

 ### Our New Render App

 At this point, our app will try to build, but won't successfully deploy because we are missing required environment variables like `SQLALCHEMY_DATABASE_URI`.
 If everything is going as expected, we will see a `==> Running 'gunicorn "app:create_app()"'` message, followed by a red error `"Error: Either 'SQLALCHEMY_DATABASE_URI' or 'SQLALCHEMY_BINDS' must be set."`